Tree work is more popular than ever. Climbing trees is fun and adventurous, but it could be dangerous if you aren’t doing it right.

 Tree climbing, just like any other sport, requires some tools.
 You can’t climb a tree with your physical force.
 You may feel strong enough, but you need your gear to guarantee safety.

-Here are the essential gear for tree climbing
+Here is the essential gear for tree climbing;

 When climbing trees, safety is your top priority.
 You’ll need a lightweight helmet to avoid adding extra weight.
 That’ll only slow you down.